 Not to pat ourselves on the back too hard but, Coinbound maintains an email open rate of over 40%.
 A lot of it comes down to knowing how to write an email subject line that drives engagement.

-Search engine optimization (SEO) is one of the most cost-effective ways to advertise your crypto brand over the long term.
+Search engine optimization (SEO) is one of the most cost-effective methods of cryptocurrency marketing, especially over the long term.

 The key to maximizing the time spent on SEO growth is keyword optimization.
 By using tools like Ahrefs, SEMRush, and Google Keyword Planner you can better identify which words to work into your site’s content.